Dewalt-arch/pimpmyi3/README.md

     -  The final results of pimpmy-i3.sh were recently featured on the BlindPentesters Twitch Stream (Sar2HTML Vulnhub box). https://www.twitch.tv/blindpentester BPT is also the creator of 'the_essentials.sh' script which will be called at the end of pimpmy-i3.sh via pimpmykali.sh --bpt command line option.
 A huge shoutout to BlindPenTester!
+  - Menu option 3 is dedicated to BlindPenTester

   It is suggested this be used only on a fresh imported kali vm although should work on already existing installs, warning your mileage